NailArukawi/Pedol/README.md

 then just build this locally

 ## How to use
-when trying to run pedol it needs a config "map.toml" it needs to be in the same folder as the executable and should contain:
+when trying to run pedol it needs a config "map.toml"<br />
+it needs to be in the same folder as the executable and should contain:
 ```Toml
 # The vendor id for your Elgato Pedal